rootstrap/react-native-use-styles/README.md

 ## Contributing

-We plan to keep working in the library to optimize and add new features (contributions are welcome):
+We plan to keep working in the library to optimize and add new features (contributions are welcome).

-- Add informative errors
-- Add tests with test renderers
-- Add tests to a pre-push hook
-- Benchmark
-- Make library definition order safe (?)
-- Add Components with className (?)

 If you have an idea that could make this library better we would love to hear it.
 Please take a look at our [Contributing Guidelines](CONTRIBUTING.md) to get to know the rules and how to get started with your contribution.

 ### How to run the demo app